Eclipse openDuT

 Mind that this is in a somewhat broken state and may be removed in the future,

-as it's normally necessary to add the peer in CARL and then go throughedgar setup
+as it's normally necessary to add the peer in CARL and then go through edgar setup.

 For a more realistic environment, see test-environment.